m-language/m/docs/tutorial/macros.rst

 Combining Expressions
 =====================

-Expressions can be combining by applying them to other expressions.
+Expressions can be combined by applying them to other expressions.
 The application of two expressions is equivalent to the expression representing their application.